Kikobeats/to-query/README.md

 const query = toQuery('/?foo=bar') // => { foo: 'bar' }
 ```

-### Default Data Fields
+### Default

-You can associate a default value to use in case the value is not provided:
+Sometimes you need to associate a default value to be used in case if one is not provided:

 ```js
 const userAgentString = require('ua-string')